azu/ui-event-observer/README.md

 ## Features

 -   Provide Observer for `addEventListener`
-    -   With `subscribe-ui-event`, instead of calling multiple `window.addEventListener('scroll', eventHandler)` by different components, call `subscribe(window, 'scroll', eventHandler)`.
+    -   With `UIEventObserver`, instead of calling multiple `window.addEventListener('scroll', eventHandler)` by different components, call `subscribe(window, 'scroll', eventHandler)`.
     -   It will only add **a single** event listener and dispatch event to those who subscribe the event via EventEmitter.
 -   Lightweight: 5kb(gzip)